 Launch your path with a Physical Therapist Assistant degree

 Physical Therapist Assistants are employed in a variety of physical therapy settings such as:

 - Rehabilitation centers

 - Other qualified agencies

-According to the U.S. Department of Labor Bureau of Labor Statistics, employment of physical therapist assistants is expected to grow much faster than the average for all occupations through 2020.
-The profession is expected to grow 45% from 2010-2020.
+According to the U.S. Department of Labor Bureau of Labor Statistics, overall employment of physical therapist assistants is projected to grow 24 percent from 2021 to 2031, much faster than the average for all occupations.

 |The PTA Program at Daytona State College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call please call (386) 506-3752 or email Robert.Wagner@DaytonaState.edu.|